-As an action, you create a Huge dragon in an unoccupied space that you can see within 35 meters.
+As two actions, you create a Huge dragon in an unoccupied space that you can see within 20 meters.
 The illusion lasts for the spell’s duration and occupies its space, as if it were a creature.

 When the illusion appears, each creature of your choice in a sphere twice as big as normal around it and that can see it must succeed on a Will saving throw or become frightened of it for the duration.
 If a frightened creature ends its turn in a location where it doesn’t have line of sight to the illusion, it can repeat the saving throw, ending the effect on itself on a success.

-As a bonus action on your turn, you can move the illusion up to 18 meters.
+As an action, you can move the illusion up to 10 meters.